 Lina and Kilala came from a friend’s barn and were our first cats.
 They were born in February of 2003.
 Once they were big enough to be away from their mother we went to pick out went one and came home with two!
 Lina is a manx mix and was born without a tail.
 Kilala is that cat the visits me most frequently when I am playing the organ.
 Lina and Kilala were both named after anime characters from anime that we were watching at the time.

-It was extremely cold that day.
+It was freezing that day.
 When I got to the back door, much to my surprise, Buster was there and when I opened it he came in!!!
 He looked very much like the other stray (they were probably related).
 I gave him some food..
-He was starving and had eye gunk too (which turned out to be permanent condition).
+He was starving and had eye gunk too (which turned out to be a permanent condition).
 Buster also was ear-tipped when we found him.
 This means that he was likely picked up by a trap-neuter-release program and then released back where he was picked up.

 Other Buster – the feral cat

 I noticed the similar looking stray looking for water in the summer of 2012.
 It was very hot that summer.
 So I started putting water out for him in the backyard.
-Since he looked so much like our Buster we called him Other Buster.
+Since he looked so much like our Buster, we called him Other Buster.

 He did not seem interested in becoming friends (I later learned that his meant he was feral, he was also ear tipped).

 That winter we put out food for him and my husband built a cat house for the backyard.
-In the winter of 2013 (which was very cold and snowy) we built a makeshift structure with hay and tarp for him and any other stray cats.
+In the winter of 2013 (which was very cold and snowy), we built a makeshift structure with hay and tarp for him and any other stray cats.

 The last time we saw Other Buster was 2/22/2014.
 I would like to believe he was either chased out of the area by another cat or was friends with other humans that took him in.
 But he may have met an unfortunate end.